-In fact it pays to shop around, according to Matt Burgess, finance director at 360Finance.
+In fact, when buying a car in Australia, it pays to shop around, according to Matt Burgess, finance director at 360Finance:

 “The number one tip is to definitely shop around for the best rate, preferably before purchasing a vehicle.
-The rate offered by your bank or the motor dealer may not necessarily be the cheapest rate or the most suitable product for your personal situation,” he said.
+The rate offered by your bank or the motor dealer may not necessarily be the cheapest rate or the most suitable product for your personal situation.”